South Ossetia war (1991–1992): War

 According to Gerasim Khugaev, a South Ossetian chief administrator who replaced Torez Kulumbegov, by April 1991 Ossetians controlled the city of Tskhinvali, the Dzhava district and several other villages.
 Georgians had mostly left Ossetian areas and vice versa.
 The Dzhava district, a mountainous and hardly accessible region, remained largely unaffected by fighting, but on 29 April 1991 it suffered an earthquake which left 58 people dead and 6,500 people homeless.

 In May 1991, an agreement was signed between Georgia, North Ossetia, the USSR, and the RSFSR to create a Joint Commission to resolve the conflict.
 In the period of June, July and August, the region remained relatively peaceful.
 A Joint Commission failed to be re-established after the summer vacation and the August Coup in Moscow, and the fighting resumed.
 In mid-September, Gamsakhurdia ordered the Georgian National Guard to advance into South Ossetia.
 As the National Guard was in the active state of mutiny against the President and Georgia was on the brink of civil war, only a few detachments followed the order, and they were repelled by the South Ossetian militia.

 In late December 1991, the armed opposition and the rebel factions of the National Guard launched military coup in Tbilisi against Gamsakhurdia, leading to some Georgian paramilitaries departing from South Ossetia to Tbilisi.
 During the Tbilisi coup, violence in South Ossetia was limited to sporadic gunfire outside Tskhinvali.
 The conflict intensified in January 1992.
 Taking advantage of political paralysis in Tbilisi, on 19 January 1992 the separatists organized a referendum on Ossetian-controlled territories on proclaiming independence or joining Russian Federation.
-Using its newly obtained weapons and in particular artillery, Georgian National Guard and Mkhedrioni forces began a siege of Tskhinvali and outlying villages.
+Using their newly obtained weapons and in particular artillery, Georgian National Guard and Mkhedrioni forces began a siege of Tskhinvali and outlying villages.

 In spring 1992 the fighting escalated again, with sporadic Russian involvement.
 Independent sources confirm that the Russian army assisted and supplied the Ossetian rebels during the conflict.
 In March 1992, Eduard Shevardnadze assumed duties as the chairman of Georgia's ruling State Council.
 Soon after, Gamsakhurdia loyalists staged an armed rebellion, which consumed much of the new government's attention.